 - Sand the places in between two drywall pieces.
 Go over them with the sandpaper to even them out quickly.
 Then, swipe back and forth to sand them in broad strokes.
 Use the sanding sponge so that they become smooth.

 - Don’t use too much pressure while sanding the surface.
 Just go over the patches smoothly and don’t apply too much force.
 Only sand the high points of the board.
 Don’t go over the dented or low parts as you’ll be filling them up with mud instead.

 - You can go over the drywall with a dry flat-brush once you’re done with sanding.
-This can remove the remaining dust on the drywall.
+This can remove the remaining dust on the drywall unless the dust will enter to your lungs.
 Therefore, it can be useful to follow this step.

 - After you’re done with sanding drywall, remove all the drop cloth after the dust has settled down.
 Store the drop cloth separately in a corner or a basket.
 Then, use a shop vacuum to suck up all the dust and clean the area.
 Use proper filters and bags for the shop vacuum to prevent dust leaks.